 As you know, SMILE stands for small incision lenticule extraction.
 Comparable to LASIK and refractive surgery, it is a laser-based operation that helps correct specific cornea-related visual problems, like myopia.
 There are several components to the technique that make it special for treating the eye.
 For starters, it is designed to be a minimally invasive correction.
 While it does involve moving tissue and making an incision with a laser, it corrects problems on a smaller scale than most alternative methods without sacrificing results.

 A SMILE procedure is accomplished by using a femtosecond laser.
 This extremely rapid pulse rate on the laser surgical tool allows surgeons to perform alterations to the eye with more precision and in less time than by other means, including LASIK.

-Because of this, the average surgical time for a small incision lenticule extraction (SMILE) procedure is only 24 seconds (3 times faster than LASIK).
+Because of this, the average surgical time for a small incision lenticule extraction (SMILE) procedure is only 24-29 seconds (approx. 3 times faster than LASIK).
 That incredibly small amount of physical correction reduces risks for a number of complications.
 It also allows a single laser technique to be applied to different sources of visual problems.

 One of the easiest ways to understand small incision lenticule extraction (SMILE) laser vision correction is to compare it to Keratomileusis (LASIK) or refractive treatments.
 The latter has been a popular surgical laser method for decades, and many people have at least some familiarity with it.
 In essence, the two procedures take a very different approach to optical treatments.
 Keratomileusis uses a laser beam to create a corneal flap first.
 This flap essentially sits on a hinge of tissue.
 The surgeon will then pull the tissue flap back.
 Then, a different tool (an excimer laser) is used to reshape the lens.